 Initial Settlement Placement

 - Have a basic game strategy ready at the beginning but be flexible if the situation (someone else goes for the tile you wanted) changes.
+That means already roughly know how you aim to win, which way to expand, which resources you’ll likely have more or a shortage off and how will you cope with it.

 - Two main strategies are the ore+grain strategy that focuses on cities and development cards and brick+wood that focuses on many settlements and the longest road.
 Going for a certain strategy does not mean you neglect everything else – it only means you focus a bit more on one aspect.
 You are still gonna need all the resources one way or the other.